clutterstack/tui-textarea/README.md

 - Long lines are automatically broken at word boundaries
 - Line numbers are only shown for the first segment of wrapped lines
 - Vertical scrolling works as expected with wrapped content
-- Horizontal scrolling is disabled (not needed when text wraps)
+- Horizontal scrolling is automatically disabled (not needed when text wraps)

-**Note:** Text wrapping is incompatible with horizontal scrolling.
-When wrapping is enabled, the editor focuses on vertical navigation only.
+**Note:** Text wrapping and horizontal scrolling are mutually exclusive.
+When wrapping is enabled, the editor automatically disables horizontal scrolling and focuses on vertical navigation only.

 ### Mouse Support